govindak-umd/PlanningTkinter/README.md

 ### Case 1

 - Run the individual planning files
-- Left click to set the start node. *Indicated in Red*
+- Left click to set the start node. **This Node is indicated in Red**
-- Right click to set the goal node. *Indicated in Green*
+- Right click to set the goal node. **This Node is indicated in Green**
 - Wait for the execution

 ### Case 2

 - Run the *all_path_planning.py* file
-- Left click to set the start node. *Indicated in Red*
+- Left click to set the start node. **This Node is indicated in Red**
-- Right click to set the goal node. *Indicated in Green*
+- Right click to set the goal node. **This Node is indicated in Green**
 - Choose the desired planning algorithm from the menu that pops up
 - Wait for the execution
 - Hit *Exit* when done.